American entry into World War I: Irish-Americans

 The most effective domestic opponents of the war were Irish-American Catholics.
-Many had little interest in the continent; despite traditional hostility towards the United Kingdom, some Irish Americans took a more neutral stance on the issue of aiding the entente on account of the recently passed Government of Ireland Act 1914, allowing Irish Home Rule.
+Many had little interest in the continent; despite traditional hostility towards the United Kingdom and British Empire, some Irish Americans took a more neutral stance on the issue of aiding the Entente on account of the recently passed Government of Ireland Act 1914, allowing Irish Home Rule.
 However, the Act was suspended until the war ended.

-John Redmond and the Irish Parliamentary Party (IPP) declared that Irish Volunteers should support America's pro-Allied war efforts first; his political opponents argued that it was not the time to support Britain in its attempt to "strengthen and expand her empire".
+John Redmond and the Irish Parliamentary Party (IPP) declared that Irish Volunteers should support the US's pro-Allied war efforts first; his political opponents argued that it was not the time to support Britain in its attempt to "strengthen and expand her empire".
 The attacks on the IPP and pro-Allied press showed a firm belief that a German victory would hasten the achievement of an independent Irish state.
-Yet rather than proposing intervention on behalf of the Germans, Irish American leaders and organizations focused on demanding American neutrality.
+Yet rather than proposing intervention on behalf of the Germans, Irish American leaders and organizations focused on demanding US neutrality.
 But the increased contact between militant Irish nationalists and German agents in the United States only fueled concerns of where the primary loyalties of Irish Americans lay.
-Nevertheless, close to 1,000 Irish-born Americans died fighting with the U.S. armed forces in WWI.
+Nevertheless, nearly 1,000 Irish-born Americans died fighting with the US armed forces in WWI.
 The Easter Rising in Dublin in April 1916 was defeated within a week and its leaders executed by firing squad.
-Both the mainstream Irish and American press treated the uprising as foolish and misguided, with later joining the British press in suspecting it was largely created and planned by the Germans.
+Both the mainstream Irish and US press treated the uprising as foolish and misguided, and later joined the British press in suspecting it was largely created and planned by the Germans.
 Overall public opinion remained faithfully pro-Entente.

-In many major American cities, Irish-Americans dominated the Democratic party, forcing Wilson to take into account their political viewpoints.
+In many major US cities, Irish-Americans dominated the Democratic Party, forcing Wilson to take into account their political viewpoints.
 Irish-American political efforts influenced the United States into defining its own objectives from the war separate from those of its allies, which were primarily (among other objectives) self-determination for the various nations and ethnic groups of Europe.
 Wilson gave assurances he would promote Irish independence after the war which helped to secure support for his war policies.
 However once the war was over Wilson reneged, disappointing many Irish-Americans.
-Though a ideological proponent of self-determination in general, Wilson saw the Irish situation purely as an internal affair of the United Kingdom and did not perceive the dispute and the unrest in Ireland as one in the same as that being faced by the various other nationalities in Europe as a fall-out from World War I.
+Though an ideological proponent of self-determination in general, Wilson saw the Irish situation purely as an internal affair of the United Kingdom and did not perceive the dispute and the unrest in Ireland as one and the same as that being faced by the various other nationalities in Europe as fallout from World War I.